juxor/afaq/markdown/secH3.md

 argued that its _"general effect was so striking that the Marxists themselves, who saw their ideas upset by the uprising, found themselves compelled to take their hats off to it.
-They went further, and proclaimed that its programme and purpose where their own, in face of the simplest logic . . .
+They went further, and proclaimed that its programme and purpose were their own, in face of the simplest logic . . .
 This was a truly farcical change of costume, but they were bound to make it, for fear of being overtaken and left behind in the wave of feeling which the rising produced throughout the world."_ [**Michael Bakunin: Selected Writings**, p.
 261]